Different types of conservative care treatments and injections for chronic low back pain

 Typically, patients will report that they hear a crack every time they turn over in bed or stretch out their back.
 This can be a tell-tale sign of spinal instability.
 With regular movements such as these, it isn’t normal for vertebrae to shift enough to make a cracking sound, also known as crepitation.

 2. Patient reports that they get frequent chiropractic adjustments

 Needing frequent chiropractic treatments or therapy to relieve chronic pain is not typical.
 This means that the patient is suffering from constant dislocations of the vertebrae.
 It is likely that the reason the vertebrae continue to move out of position is ligament laxity, or the inability of ligaments to hold the spine in place.
-When capsular ligaments and other soft tissues along your spine stretch out, the vertebrae are able shift out of alignment.
-Even if you have them put back in place through repeated care and adjustments, the ligaments still remain loose and can allow for repeated shifting.
+This is typical of any joint instability and degenerative joint disease caused by ligament laxity.

 3. Patient continuously self-manipulates

-Self-manipulation of the spine is very abnormal finding, yet is a common thing that we see.
+Self-manipulation of the spine is an abnormal finding, yet is a common thing that we see.
 Whenever a new patient comes to Caring Medical for neck or low back pain, it is highly likely that they will tell us they crack their back or neck habitually.

 Self or chiropractic manipulation has the potential to further loosen the spinal ligaments and cause more instability.

 4. Intermittent pain down the arm or leg